spacelift-io/terraform-provider-smtp/docs/index.md

 Required:

-- `password` (String) The password to use for authentication
+- `password` (String, Sensitive) The password to use for authentication.
+Can be passed using the SMTP_PLAIN_PASSWORD environment variable

 Optional:

 - `identity` (String) The identity to use for authentication.
-Usually identity should be the empty string, to act as username.
+Usually the identity should be the empty string, to act as username, and this is the default.
+Can be passed using the SMTP_PLAIN_IDENTITY environment variable.